AdobeDocs/experience-manager-64.en/help/assets/s7-video.md

 ## Updating viewer and encoding presets {#updating-viewer-and-encoding-presets}

-If you need to update the viewer and encoding presets for video in AEM because the presets have been updated in Scene7, navigate to the Scene7 configuration in the cloud configuration and click **Update the viewer and encoding presets**.
+If you need to update the viewer and encoding presets for video in AEM because the presets have been updated in Scene7, navigate to the Scene7 configuration in the cloud configuration and click **[!UICONTROL Update the viewer and encoding presets]**.

 ![chlimage_1-364](assets/chlimage_1-364.png)